For older adults, there is no better security than a continuing care retirement or Life Plan community…if you can afford it.

 All CCRCs provide a host of amenities.
 Most communities include the following:

 Life Plan communities usually require an entrance fee, which ranges from $107,000 to $427,000.
 Each month, residents are charged a monthly fee, ranging from $2,089 to $4,154, that is used to prepay for care and provide the business money to operate.
+Many also require an application fee, which may be more than $1,000.

 Most continuing care retirement communities offer 3 options: